 - Donate to local charities that have a thank you page for their donors.

 - Sponsor a local event.
-Many events also have thank you pages, like this one.
+Many events also have “thank you” pages, like this one.

 As you can see, although Local SEO differs from a regular SEO campaign, it can be even more effective in bringing in leads.
-By following the plan outlined above, you can expect great results from your next Local SEO campaign.
+By following the plan outlined above, you can expect excellent results from your next Local SEO campaign.